canonical/charm-events/README.md

 * `update-status` is fired automatically and periodically, at a configurable interval (default is 5m).
 * `leader-elected` and `leader-settings-changed` only fire on the leader unit and the non-leader unit(s) respectively, just like at startup.
 * There is a square of symmetries between the `*-relation-[joined/departed/created/broken]` events:
   * Temporal ordering: a `X-relation-joined` cannot *follow* a `X-relation-departed` for the same X. Same goes for `*-relation-created` and `*-relation-broken`, as well as `*-relation-created` and `*-relation-changed`.
   * Ownership: `joined/departed` are unit-level events: they fire when an application has a (peer) relation and a new unit joins or leaves.
-All units (including the newly created or leaving unit), will receive the event. `created/broken` are application-level events, in that they fire when two applications are related or a relation is removed (e.g. via `juju remove-relation` or because an application is destroyed).
+All units (including the newly created or leaving unit), will receive the event. `created/broken` are relation-level events, in that they fire when two applications become related or a relation is removed (e.g. via `juju remove-relation` or because an application is destroyed).
   * Number: there is a 1:1 relationship between `joined/departed` and `created/broken`: when a unit joins a relation with X other units, X `*-relation-joined` events will be fired.
 When a unit leaves, all units will receive a `*-relation-departed` event (so X of them are fired).
 Same goes for `created/broken` when two applications are related or a relationship is broken.
+Find in appendix 1 a somewhat more elaborate example.
 * Technically speaking all events in this box are optional, but I did not style them with dashed borders to avoid clutter.
 If the charm shuts down immediately after start, it could happen that no operation event is fired.
 * A `X-relation-joined` event is always followed up (immediately after) by a `X-relation-changed` event.
 But any number of `*-relation-changed` events can be fired at any time during operation, and they need not be preceded by a `*-relation-joined` event.